jjrom/s2Converter/README.md

 Notes :

 * JPEG2000 to GeoTIFF conversion is pretty long with OpenJPEG driver.
 Test should be performed using other jpeg2000 drivers
-* the 16bits to 8 bits conversion use an empiric stretching with values in a range [200, 2000].
-Next version should use the histogram values from each band to have a better color rendering